d-khan/assembly/Project.md

 ## How to submit it?

-- Upload the work in Canvas and clearly define your responses.
+- Upload the work in Github and clearly define your responses.
-- __Do not compress or zip your work.__
+- Share the Github link.

 ## Deadline